juliotinoco217/PR_Story/README.md

 # Immune Cell Composition Analysis in Breast Cancer by PR Status

 ## Project Overview
 This project investigates the relationship between Progesterone Receptor (PR) status and immune cell composition in breast cancer samples from the METABRIC dataset using CIBERSORTx deconvolution.
+The analysis examines how immune cell proportions vary across different PR expression levels (Low, Medium, High).

 ## Repository Structure
 ```